 Foods like wild-caught salmon, sardines, and grass-fed beef are rich in Omega-3 fat.

 A great Omega 3 supplement you can take is Green Pasture Blue Ice Royal Butter Oil/Fermented Cod Liver Oil Blend.
 I take this supplement daily.
-It has a combination of butter from grass-fed cows and fermented cod liver oil from wild-caught fish that work synergistically to help your body get the most nutrients out of it.
+It has a combination of butter from grass-fed cows and fermented cod liver oil from wild-caught fish.
+They work synergistically to help your body get the most nutrients out of it.
 Besides the good Omega 3’s, it is also a great source of Vitamin K, E, antioxidants, and CoQ enzymes.

 7. Support Digestion